CppKarim/Levantine-Translation/README.md

 Results are availaible under the following project: https://wandb.ai/khuss/CS512

-## Phoneticization Approach
+## Transliteration Approach

-This repository implements phoneticization/latinization of Arabic text by transliterating it into Latin script using the HSB system.
-This approach is inspired by the Romansetu paper, which demonstrated improved performance for languages that don't use the Latin script.
+This repository implements phoneticization/latinization of Arabic text by transliterating it into Latin script using the HSB (Habash-Soudi-Buckwalter) transliteration system.
+This is a fully reversible transliteration system, which is build upon the original Buckwalter system by making it easy to read.

+Since HSB uses (mostly) latin characters, we use it as an approximate latinization.
+This approach builds upon the work in the Romansetu paper, which demonstrated improved performance for languages that don't use the Latin script.
+In the original paper, the authors use latinzation to improve performance on a target language, as well as imporve translation ability between that languge and english.
+We build upon this by using latinization to help with multi-way translation: between english, arabic, and levantine arabic, a dialect of arabic with some latin influences.

 To do this, multiple tools were explored, and this is illustrated in the transliteration.ipynb notebook.

 Example of Arabic text transliteration:
 ```